Empirical Exploration of Zone-by-zone Energy Flexibility: a Non-intrusive Load Disaggregation Approach for Commercial Buildings: Load disaggregation method

-\paragraph{Electricity consumption of the fans} According to Ref. \cite{Brelih2012-pq}, fan accounts for around 40\% of the total energy consumed by the central air-conditioning system.
-In our study, the power consumption of AHU $i$'s fans, $p^i_{fan,t}$, is approximated using a third-order polynomial function of the total supply air flow rate across the AHU \cite{Tang2018-ch, Ma2012-rc}, as shown in \Cref{eq: fan power}.
+According to Ref. \cite{Brelih2012-pq}, fan accounts for around 40\% of the total energy consumed by the central air-conditioning system.
+In our study, the fan power consumption for AHU $i$, $p^i_{fan,t}$, is approximated using a third-order polynomial function of the total supply air flow rate across the AHU \cite{Tang2018-ch, Ma2012-rc}, as shown in \Cref{eq: fan power}.

 where $a^i_0$, $a ^i_1$, $a^i_2$, and $a^i_3$ are the parameters to be identified by fitting recorded data for AHU $i$, and $\epsilon^i_t$ is a random error term with mean zero.